-Losses: set against future profits (IT)
+Losses: setting losses against future profits

 Example of losses carried forward

-|2001-02||no profit chargeable||loss carried forward £5,000|
+|2011-12||no profit chargeable||loss carried forward £5,000|

-|2002-03||no profit chargeable - profit £3,000 less loss brought forward £3,000||balance of loss carried forward (£5,000 less £3,000) = £2,000|
+|2012-13||no profit chargeable - profit £3,000 less loss brought forward £3,000||balance of loss carried forward (£5,000 less £3,000) = £2,000|

-|2003-04||no profit chargeable||loss carried forward £3,000 (loss for the year £1,000 + loss brought forward £2,000)|
+|2013-14||no profit chargeable||loss carried foward £3,000 (loss for year £1,000 + loss brought forward £2,000)|

-|2004-05||£5,000 profit chargeable - profit £8,000 less loss brought forward £3,000|
+|2014-15||£5,000 profit chargeable - profit £8,000 less loss brought forward £3,000|

-- so, for example, if a taxpayer has let property of his own and is a member of a partnership which has rental income, losses of his personal rental business cannot be set against his share of the partnership’s rental income.
+- Profits of another rental business which the customer has in a different capacity.
+For example, if a customer has let property of his own and is a member of a partnership which has rental income, losses of his personal rental business cannot be set against his share of the partnership’s rental income.

-- for guidance on how to decide whether the same rental business has resumed after a pause, or whether a new one has begun, see PIM2500.
+- Profits of a current property business started after the one in which the loss arose has ceased.
+For guidance on how to decide whether the same rental business has resumed after a pause, or whether a new one has begun, see PIM2500.